toucansites/toucan/Examples/toucansites.com/src/content/faq/index.md

         <h3>What are the system requirements for running a static site generator?</h3>
     </summary>
     <div>
-        Most SSGs require a modern operating system and a working installation of Node.js, Ruby, Python, or another relevant programming environment.
+        Most SSGs require a modern operating system and a working installation of Node.js, Ruby, Python, or another relevant programming environment. <!-- However, since Toucan is distributed as an executable binary, there is no need to set up additional tools on your machine. -->
     </div>
 </details>